Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Installation.md

 1. Copy *MeshSyncClient3dsMax.dlu* that corresponds to the used version of 3ds Max into one of the following directories:
    - **(Recommended)** A custom directory for plugins that has been added in 3ds Max by the following menu:
-     * 3ds Max 2019 and earlier: Customize -> Configure System Paths.
+     * 3ds Max 2019 and earlier: Customize &rarr; Configure System Paths.
 Then select *3rd Party Plug-Ins* tab.
-     * 3ds Max 2020: Customize -> Configure User and System Paths.
+     * 3ds Max 2020: Customize &rarr; Configure User and System Paths.
 Then select *3rd Party Plug-Ins* tab.
    - The plugin path under the installation directory, e.g: `C:\Program Files\Autodesk\3ds Max 2019\Plugins`
 1. Restart 3ds Max
 1. Confirm that "UnityMeshSync" has been added to the main menu bar.